 Monthly Trends in UFO Reports

 The monthly breakdowns of reports during each year show slightly different patterns from those of previous years.
-In 1989, there was a significant increase in UFO reports in the late fall, with other months maintaining what appeared to be a fairly constant "normal" level of reports.
 1990 saw two major increases in report numbers in two months: April and August.
 The "normal" level of monthly report numbers appeared to be constant in other months, with minor fluctuations.
-In 1991, reports peaked in August, but there was no single obvious trough.

 UFO Report Types

-NL and ND cases together comprised 82.35% of all 1996 UFO reports.
-In 1997, this dropped to 73.15%.
-Still, it can be shown that the vast majority of cases occur at night.
+NL and ND cases together comprised about 72% of all 1998 UFO reports, so that almost three-quarters of cases occur at night.

 For those unfamiliar with the classifications, a summary follows: